bjgarcia/hdzero-goggle-services/README.md

 ```
 ## Put Methods

 Replaces all lines in a section.
 Return an error if the section does not exist.
-A section PUT will replace the section provided in the URI.

 ```
 /cgi-bin/settings?put=line/
-/cgi-/cgi-bin/settings?put=section&section=section
 ```
 ## Patch Methods